Electricity

 Voltage is that pushy friend who won’t let electrons sit still.
 One nudge and—zap!—your phone lights up, your car starts, and lightning throws a tantrum.
 In this post, we’ll spill the shocking truth about voltage: what it is, why it matters, and how it keeps your world buzzing.

-LCOE: The true cost of electricity
+What is LCOE: The true cost of electricity

 Realistic image of solar, wind, nuclear, and coal power models on shelves with LCOE price tags in dollars per kilowatt-hour.